shybovycha/shybovycha.github.io/_drafts/2024-01-04-how-unique-are-your-bundles.md

 These are my findings.

 Out of 54 chunks, 47 are not css-in-js chunks.
 Out of 47 remaining, 7 have any significant duplication.
-But when they do, they do it hard: duplication is varying between 18% and a whopping 42% of sheer file size.
+But when they do, they do it hard: duplication varies between 18% and a whopping 42% of sheer file size.
 Absolute numbers are also astonishing: 25% to 60% functions are duplicates.

 ```